pvcraven/networking-class/source/labs/data_link/data_link.rst

 Run Wireshark
 ^^^^^^^^^^^^^

-Go through the :ref:`wireshark-tutorial`.
-Explain what you are seeing at Layer 2.
+Read the chapter on the :ref:`datalink-layer`.
+Next, go through the :ref:`wireshark-tutorial`.

+Find a packet that you captured.
+Sit and explain what you are seeing at Layer 2, similar to how the chapter on the :ref:`datalink-layer` did.
+Also, talk about what is in an Ethernet frame that *doesn't* show up on Wireshark.

 Send raw Ethernet frames
 ^^^^^^^^^^^^^^^^^^^^^^^^